iZeaoGamer/Zector/major.md

 * Name your cell by typing /cell name <name>
 * Fly in your cell!
 Just by typing /cell fly.
 * And so much more!

+- We’ve been working on adding even more CE’s.
+In today’s update, I’ve added atleast 12 new Custom enchants that will more-benefit the server, and make the game more enjoyable.
+Here are the following new CE’s we’ve introduced, the descriptions of each of them, max levels, and the type of item this can be allocated on;
+* Nimble - Increases mcMMO XP gained in Acrobatics while equipped.
+Max: 5.
+Type: Boots
+* Skilling - Increases mcMMO XP gained in all GATHERING skills while equipped.
+Max: 10 Type: Weapons and tools.
+* RagDoll - Whenever you take damage you are pushed far back.
+Max: 4 Type: All Armor
+* Obliterate - Extreme knockback.
+Max: 5 Type: All Weapons
+* Ravenous - A chance to regain hunger.
+Max: 4 Type: Axes
+* Stormcaller - Strikes lightning on attacking players.
+Max: 4 Type: All Armour
+* Voodoo - Gives a chance to deal weakness.
+Max: 6 Type: All Armour
+* Godly OverLord - A very large permanent increase in hearts.
+Requires Overload III enchant on item to apply.
+Max: 3.
+Type: All Armour
+* Training - Increases mcMMO XP gained in all COMBAT skills while equipped.
+Max: 10 Type: Weapons
+* Skill Swipe - A chance to steal some of your enemy's EXP every time you damage them.
+Max: 5 Type: Swords
+* Dodge - Chance to dodge physical enemy attacks, increased chance if sneaking.
+Max: 5 Type: All Armor

+- Added back LifeSteal.